- home

 - mechanical energy: macroscopic motion

-- heat (thermal energy, internal energy): random motion of microscopic particles
+- thermal energy (heat, internal energy): random motion of microscopic particles

-- electrical energy: bulk flow of charged particles
+- electric energy: bulk flow of charged particles

 - electromagnetic radiation: